SchokiCoder/book_modern_c/src/22_standards.md

 Wait hang on, this is not about personal procedure but rather about the language.
-Oh well... still true, though.
+Oh well... still true though.

 The C programming language was created in the 1970's and it didn't just sit there rusting away.
 The language exists within standards, which have been